MikeSadowitz1/cuda-taylor-time-history-demo/README.md

 We never apply Taylor to VAR_MSG.
 Instead, we reconstruct the message by directly reading past history slices.

-4. Debug Kernel: Printing Time + "hello world" debugPrintKernel runs as a single-thread inspection kernel:
+4. Persistent Kernel + Streaming From the Host

+The original version launched three kernels per time step:

+injectMsgHistoryKernel()

+fillKsKernel()

+debugPrintKernel()

+The updated version introduces a persistent kernel:

+__global__
+void persistentKernel(double* E,
+                      volatile int* d_cycle,
+                      volatile int* d_quit,
+                      volatile int* d_done)
+{
+    __shared__ int lastCycle;
+    // initialize lastCycle...

+    while (true) {
+        // 1) Check for quit signal
+        // 2) Read the current cycle from host-mapped memory
+        // 3) If new cycle, update derivatives in E
+        // 4) Optionally print debug output ("hello world")
+        // 5) Signal back to the host that this cycle is done }
+}

+How it works

+The host and device share a small set of control integers in mapped pinned memory:

+cycle – which cycle the kernel should process

+done – last cycle fully processed by the kernel

+quit – flag to tell the kernel to exit

+The host loop does:

+Write the next character(s) into the host-side h_E buffer

+Update h_cycle = cycle

+Spin until h_done >= cycle (i.e., the GPU has finished that cycle)

+Move on to the next cycle

+The persistent kernel:

+Reads *d_cycle (via volatile pointer)

+If curCycle != lastCycle, it:

+Fills analytic time derivatives for VAR_T

+Computes finite-difference derivatives for VAR_MSG

+Optionally prints a debug line once enough history is present

+Updates lastCycle and writes *d_done = curCycle so the host knows it’s done

+If *d_quit != 0, it breaks out of the loop and returns

+This pattern turns the kernel into a long-lived GPU worker that reacts to streaming host updates instead of being relaunched every time step.

+5. Debug Printing: Time + "helloworld"

+Inside the persistent kernel, a single designated thread (block (0,0,0), thread (0,0,0)) acts as a “debug inspector”:

-Reconstructs a target time using Taylor on VAR_T
+Reconstructs time at a target point using Taylor on VAR_T

-Reconstructs the "helloworld" string by scanning the VAR_MSG history along z
+Reconstructs the "helloworld" message from the VAR_MSG ring buffer

-Once enough cycles have passed to fill the message, it prints lines like:
+Once enough cycles have accumulated to fill the string, it prints lines like:

 CYC= 9  t_cur= 9.0  t_back= 2.0  msg_back=helloworld
-The msg_back string is built from the characters stored in the ring buffer.
+CYC=10  t_cur=10.0  t_back= 2.0  msg_back=helloworld
+...

+msg_back is built by reading VAR_MSG at each history slot z_j = j % zs and converting the stored double back to char.

 Code Structure
 UID_6D(...)
-6D → 1D index mapping for the unified state array E.
+6D → 1D index mapping for the unified state array E. reconstructTemporalValueForOrder(...)

-reconstructTemporalValueForOrder(...)
-Device function implementing Taylor-series reconstruction for continuous variables (used for VAR_T).
+Device function implementing Taylor-series reconstruction for continuous variables (used for VAR_T). persistentKernel(...) (new)

-injectMsgHistoryKernel(...)
-Injects discrete message characters into the VAR_MSG variable at the current history index z_cur.

-fillKsKernel(...)
-Fills derivatives for:
+Runs as a persistent, while(true) kernel

+Watches shared state (cycle, quit, done) via volatile pointers

+For each new cycle:

-VAR_T — analytic time variable with exact derivatives
+Updates analytic time derivatives (VAR_T)

-VAR_MSG — estimates first and second time derivatives from discrete history (finite differences).

-debugPrintKernel(...)
-Single-thread kernel that prints:

-Current cycle CYC

-Reconstructed time at a target point

-Reconstructed "helloworld" from the VAR_MSG history.

-main()
-Allocates and zeroes the GPU buffer, sets up grid/block dimensions, runs the update loop for CYC = 0..25, and launches the three kernels in sequence each step.
+Updates discrete message derivatives (VAR_MSG) via finite differences

+Prints debug line once the "helloworld" sequence is visible

+Signals completion to the host

+Host-Side Streaming Loop

+Uses pinned, mapped host memory for:

+E (the big 6D state array)

+cycle, done, quit (control variables)

+Each iteration:

+Injects one character of "helloworld" into the ring buffer

+Publishes a new cycle

+Waits until the persistent kernel acknowledges it processed that cycle

 Building and Running
 Requirements

 CUDA-capable GPU

 CUDA Toolkit (e.g. 11.x or later)

 A C++ compiler supported by your CUDA version

 Compile
-bash:
 nvcc -O2 -o ctthd ctthd.cu

 Run
-bash:
 ./ctthd

-You should see lines printed once enough history has accumulated, including a reconstructed "helloworld" from the VAR_MSG history.
+You should see lines printed once enough history has accumulated, including a reconstructed "helloworld" from the VAR_MSG history, driven by the persistent streaming kernel rather than per-step launches.

 Why This Might Be Interesting

 Demonstrates multi-dimensional indexing and layout for a “field of derivatives” in CUDA.

-Shows how to mix analytic Taylor reconstruction with discrete event history, using a ring buffer along time.
+Shows how to combine:

+Analytic Taylor reconstruction for continuous variables (VAR_T), and

+Direct history lookups / finite differences for discrete variables (VAR_MSG),

+within a single 6D state array.

-Serves as a conceptual stepping stone toward more complex PDE solvers, neural fields, or time-history-based models that live on the GPU.
+Serves as a conceptual stepping stone toward:

+Persistent-kernel designs for real-time or streaming systems

+PDE solvers or neural fields with time history on the GPU

+Low-latency ML / physics engines where the host continuously streams updates into a long-running GPU worker

-Feel free to fork, modify, or adapt this as a sandbox for your own time-history + Taylor experiments.
+Feel free to fork, modify, or adapt this as a sandbox for your own time-history + Taylor + persistent kernel experiments.